interoperable-mobility/principles/docs/process.md

 ## Initial Development

-The initial development of the Principles includes the following stages discussed below in more detail:
+The initial development which resulted in version 1.0 of the Principles included the following stages – each discussed below in more detail:

 1. [Admin Draft Process](#admin-draft-process) (early summer 2021),
 2. [Public Review Process](#public-review-process) (late summer 2021),